paths-erc/docs/db-handbook/manuscripts.md

 ### Manuscript identifiers

 #### CMCL
-- CMCL siglum of the reconstructed codicological unit, where available.
+- CMCL *siglum* of the reconstructed codicological unit, where available ([www.cmcl.it](http://www.cmcl.it)).
 - DB id: `cmclid`

 #### TM
-- Trismegistos stable identifier, where available.
+- Trismegistos stable identifier, where available ([www.trismegistos.org](http://www.trismegistos.org)).
 - DB id: `tm`

 #### LDAB
-- [LDAB](www.trismegistos.org/ldab/) stable identifier, where available.
+- [LDAB](http://www.trismegistos.org/ldab/) stable identifier, where available ([www.trismegistos.org/ldab](http://www.trismegistos.org/ldab)).
 - DB id: `ldab`

 #### LCBM
-- List of Coptic Biblical Manuscripts identifier, where available (Göttingen, Digital Edition of the Sahidic Coptic Old Testament / Berlin, Novum Testamentum Graecum - Editio Critica Maior).
+- List of Coptic Biblical Manuscripts identifier, where available (Göttingen, Digital Edition of the Sahidic Coptic Old Testament - [coptot.manuscriptroom.com/manuscript-catalog](http://coptot.manuscriptroom.com/manuscript-catalog) / Berlin, Novum Testamentum Graecum - Editio Critica Maior).
 - DB id: `lcbm`

 #### ALIAS
-- Name par excellence used to identify a manuscript (i.e. Codex Tchacos).
+- Name *par excellence* used to identify a manuscript (i.e. Codex Tchacos).
 - DB id: `alias`

 #### STRATIGRAPHY
-- Brief description of the 'stratigraphy' of the codicological unit, following the method and terminology of P. Andrist, P. Canart, M. Maniaci, *La syntaxe du codex.
+- Brief description of the stratigraphy of the codicological unit, following the method and terminology of P. Andrist, P. Canart, M. Maniaci, *La syntaxe du codex.
 Essai de codicologie structurale*, Turnhout 2013 [ISBN: 9782503543932].
 Particular attention is given to 'Production Units' (UniProd) and 'Circulation Units' (UniCirc).
 - DB id: `stratigraphy`

 #### MODERN HISTORY
 - Brief description of the modern history of the original (i.e. virtually reconstructed) codicological unit and/or of the fragments in which it is composed.
 History of modern storage places is recorded, as well as modifications of the codicological units (e.g. unification or dismemberment).
+See also [Codex stratigraphy](#codex-stratigraphy).
 - DB id: `modernhistory`

 #### CONTENTS
-- Detailed description of the sequence of the works contained in a multiple-text manuscript (CCs) or description of the content of a work that, for different reasons, at the moment cannot be associated to a Clavis Coptica (CC).
+- Detailed description of the sequence of the works contained in a multiple-text manuscript (Clavis Coptica = CC) or description of the content of a work that, for different reasons, at the moment cannot be associated to a CC.
 - DB id: `contents`

 ---